Are you experiencing anxiety with your pregnancy? Are you concerned your worries might not be normal?

 You could experience increased anxiety if you have missed a period.
 This does not immediately mean you are pregnant, but some women tend to become anxious while awaiting confirmation.

 It is likely that a mother who just found out she is pregnant may experience heightened anxiety.

 Pregnancy can bring about many different emotions ranging anywhere from pure joy to fear.
 It only makes sense there will be some anxiousness (source).

 Even the most prepared women will experience some anxiety when finding out they are pregnant.

-If you didn’t experience some anxiety throughout your pregnancy, you wouldn’t be human!
-There are so many worries that come with pregnancy.
+If you didn’t experience some kind of anxiety throughout your pregnancy you wouldn’t be human!
+Here are some common fears:

 - What if I won’t be a good parent?

 - What if something is wrong with my baby?

 - Can I handle the financial responsibilities of a baby?

 - How will I handle my job while being pregnant?